 Van der Vaart and Nigel de Jong were among five players brought into the Dutch starting XI following their final World Cup qualifier against Turkey, with striker Robin van Persie having withdrawn from the squad through toe and groin injuries earlier in the week.

-Shinji Kagawa dropped to the bench in the most notable change for Japan from a 1-0 friendly defeat to Belarus in October.
+Shinji Kagawa dropped to the bench in the most notable change for Japan from their 1-0 friendly defeat to Belarus in October.

 Hotaru Yamaguchi blazed over the crossbar from the edge of the penalty area early on as Japan looked to gain an early advantage.

-Yet it was the Netherlands which opened the scoring in the 12th minute as Van der Vaart capitalized on a dreadful Atsuto Uchida header to break clear of the Japanese defense and chip over goalkeeper Shusaku Nishikawa.
+Yet it was the Netherlands who opened the scoring in the 12th minute as Van der Vaart capitalised on a dreadful Atsuto Uchida header to break clear of the Japanese defence and chip over goalkeeper Shusaku Nishikawa.